HEPLean/PhysLean/docs/MaintainerTeam.md

 # The Maintainer Team

-The default policies around the maintainer team are those of Mathlib, and where conflict or diagreement arises these are the fall-back.
+The default policies around the maintainer team are those of Mathlib, and where conflict or disagreement arises these are the fall-back.

 ## Role